Solar Pool Covers

 Determining the size of solar covers for inground swimming pools is quite easy.
 Just measure the longest and widest points of your pool.
-For an automatic solar cover reel the process is the same but just add a minimum of an extra 4 feet to the length.
+For an automatic solar reel the process is the same but just add a minimum of an extra 4 feet to the length.
 This extra length is required as the solar reel sits at the edge of your pool.

 Tip:When measuring the longest and widest points for solar covers for inground pools take several measurements.
 Most pools are not perfectly square and can vary.